lkesteloot/unsong/unsong.md

 “Jonah whale,” I corrected. “[i]Noah[/i] ark.”

 ”—but I’ve read enough history to know how that ends.
 So to answer your question—what do I want to do with this discovery?
 I think I want to do experimental theodicy.
 I want to know why God created a universe filled with so much evil.
-So I guess we can try to…gradually start removing evil from the universe.
+So I guess we can try to... gradually start removing evil from the universe.
 Then if something goes wrong, that was probably the thing God was worried about.”

 I blinked.
 That was kind of terrifying [i]even by my standards[/i].